Compupress: Computer magazines

 Compupress published the first Greek computer magazine: Computers For All (Computer Για Ολους) - which celebrated its 300th issue in August 2009.
 In the past the magazine has licensed material from the well-known British magazines Personal Computer World, PC Plus and PC Answers.
 Having already migrated as an e-magazine to the iPad as well as the Adobe Digital Editions platforms in 2012, the magazine published its final paper issue (#344) in May 2013.

-The company also published Pixel, a Greek language home computing magazine during the era of the 8/16-bit micros (Sinclair ZX81, ZX Spectrum, VIC-20, Commodore 64, Amstrad CPC, Atari ST, Amiga etc.).
+The company also published Pixel, a Greek language home computer magazine during the era of the 8/16-bit micros (ZX81, ZX Spectrum, VIC-20, Commodore 64, Amstrad CPC, Atari ST, Amiga etc.).
 Pixel was one of the few Greek magazines to have a whole section dedicated to type-in programs.
 Pixel helped initiate a large number of young Greeks to the computer revolution of the 1980s.

 In September 1989, Compupress launched PC Master - similar to Pixel but with a focus on IBM Compatible computing.

 In 2007, the company launched Update an annual Business Software Guide aimed at the professional.